 Doctor Who season 12 ended on a pretty big cliffhanger, with Jodie Whittaker’s Thirteenth Doctor arrested by the Judoon police and spirited away to a maximum-security, outer-space prison while her friends Yaz, Graham and Ryan (Mandip Gill, Bradley Walsh and Tosin Cole) were returned to Earth.

 Initially fans weren’t too worried about the Doctor’s predicament, assuming she’d be able to break out with ease – but new preview pictures for the series’ upcoming festive episode Revolution of the Daleks tell a different story, suggesting that Whittaker’s Time Lord will be out of commission for a long while.

-But just how long will the Doctor have been stuck in prison before the Doctor Who festive special?
+But just how long will the Doctor have been stuck in prison before the Doctor Who Christmas special?
 According to Whittaker herself, it could be a bit of a stretch…

 “We’re in a position where the Doctor is in this prison,” Whittaker said during a New York Comic-Con online panel.
 “Clue’s in the photograph that I may have been there a while.”

 Specifically, Whittaker’s drawing attention to the first preview picture from the episode, which shows the Doctor – somewhat bedraggled and unwashed, and changed into a prison jumpsuit – scratching marks onto her cell wall to denote the passage of time.

 Just by the change in outfit we know the Doctor’s been in this institution for at least some time, while the scratches (grouped into tens, rather than the usual five) give a sense that the Doctor’s imprisonment has been significantly longer than most expected.